Formalizing Rubin's theorem

 2024-02-10 Back to blog list

-This last semester, I followed Pr.
+During my semester abroad at the University of Saarland, I followed Pr.
 Laurent Bartholdi’s course on computer-assisted proofs in Lean, both because I wanted to get back into the field of computer proofs, and because I was excited at the idea of contributing to Mathlib, which is an impressively large collection of theorems and mathematical tools, all proven in Lean.

 About a month into the lecture, Laurent handed me his work-in-progress formalization of Rubin’s theorem, which was still written for Lean 3, with the task to port it to Lean 4 and to make some progress with this formalization.
 Since then, I have successfully finished this formalization, and I am currently in the process of cleaning it up and slowly getting it merged into Mathlib!